All official European Union website addresses are in the europa.eu domain.

 above the quality threshold

-Sampling sites are displayed in the map accordingly to their chemical status based on BaP concentrations measured in lakes and rivers.
-Sites with yearly average concentrations below Environmental Quality Standards (EQS) are marked as in good status, while those with concentrations above EQS are marked as failing to achieve good status.
-The EQS used for surface water bodies is 0.00017 µg/L (Directive - 2013/39 - EN - EUR-Lex).
-Sampling sites marked as unknown are those where the measured concentration is reported as below a limit of quantification, which is above the EQS.
+The map shows monitoring sites where BaP concentrations are compared with quality thresholds for rivers, lakes, transitional and costal waters.
+Sites with yearly average concentrations below Environmental Quality Standards (EQS) are shown in blue, not exceeding the thrshold, while those with concentrations above the EQS are marked in red as exceeding.
+The EQS used for surface waters is 0.00017 µg/L as set under the Environmental Quality Standards Directive (2013/39).
+Monitoring sites shown in grey - unknown - are those where the concentration has been reported as below the limit of quantification but above the EQS.

-Sampling sites are displayed in the map accordingly to their chemical status based on BaP concentrations measured in groundwater.
-Sites with average yearly concentrations below the threshold are marked as in good status, while those with concentrations above are marked as failing to achieve good status.
-The threshold used for groundwater is 0.01 µg/L, which is the threshold used by most countries delivering the data (Groundwater methodology - WFD).
-Sampling sites marked as unknown are those where the measured concentration is reported as below a limit of quantification, which is above the threshold.
+The map shows monitoring sites where BaP concentrations are compared with the quality threshold for groundwater.
+Sites with yearly average concentrations below the quality threshold are shown in green, not exceeding the threshold, while those with concentrations above the threshold are marked in orange, as exceeding.
+As there is not a Europe-wide threshold for BaP in groundwater, the threshold used here is 0.01 µg/L, which is the threshold used by most countries delivering the data (Groundwater methodology - WFD).
+Monitoring sites shown in grey - unknown - are those where the concentration has been reported as below the limit of quantification but above 0.01ug/l.